 Ostriches are the world’s largest and heaviest birds and although they have wings they are unable to fly.
 Instead, they use their wings for balance when running, for courtship displays, for protecting their eggs and hatchlings, and for body temperature control.

 An ostrich can reach a top speed of up to 45 miles per hour and can take a stride as long as 15 feet!

 Despite its relatively small head, it is also notable for having the largest eyes of any land animal, measuring two and half inches in diameter, and protected by long black lashes.

-We currently house three male ostrich.
+We currently house two male ostrich.

 Ostriches were nearly wiped out in the 18th century due to the demand for feathers.
 By the middle of the 19th century, ostrich farms began to spread, and today, the population is secure.They are farmed for their meat, their skin (which makes good leather) and their soft and attractive feathers, which are prized in the fashion industry and are used as feather dusters!
 In the wild, ostriches are neither threatened nor endangered.

 |Did YOU Know?|

 |The ostrich is the fastest animal on two legs.|

 |Height:||Males measure 6.9 to 9 feet; females measure 5.7 to 6.2 feet|

 |Weight:||Males weigh 220 to 287 pounds; females weigh 198 to 242 pounds|